|

 the bow is not your weapon, she said.
 Perhaps you

-You are good at everything, corrected Gimli, firmly.
+You are good at everything, the dwarf said,

-He offered her some roasted chicken.
-But perhaps you should
+firmly; he offered her some roasted chicken.
+But perhaps

 Of course! said the elf.
 I should have thought